COVID-19 Local Response Initiative

 – Mike Bloomberg

-This global initiative will support immediate action to prevent or slow the spread of COVID-19 in vulnerable low- and middle-income countries.
+This global initiative supports immediate action to prevent or slow the spread of COVID-19 in vulnerable low- and middle-income countries.

 “City and country leaders … in low- and middle-income countries where we do much of our work, need urgent support to boost preparedness for their people.”